bymayo/craft-pdf-transform/README.md

 {{ craft.pdfTransform.url(asset) }}
 ```

+If the transformed image doesn't exist then the PDF will be transformed via the template.
+This may cause the template/page to become slow whilst the PDF is transformed.

-Be aware that this may output a large image, so we'd recommend running this through an image transform.
+Be aware that this also may output a large image, so we'd recommend running this through an image transform.
 See <a href="#dimensions">Dimensions</a>.

 ## Known Issues